For curious wine travelers seeking unique experiences, Santa Barbara might be just what you’re looking for.

 In collaboration with Expedia.com, I’ve complied a short guide to understanding the options when it comes to sipping your way through the Santa Barbara wine country…

 To make sure you are well rested for your incredible wine tasting trip, Santa Barbara offers a variety of amazing winery hotels to choose from.
+And, if you are looking to explore neighboring Santa Monica, here’s some of the top rooftop bars to sip in.

 Getting to Santa Barbara